On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

-\textbf{In Mobile, for 2 subjects (FCN/DUC), the QE models show 1.45x, 1.13x, and 1.35x lower average median inference latency than the Identity, Quantized, and Early Exit models, respectively.
-In Edge, for all subjects, the QE models show 1.75x, 1.17x, and 1.45 lower average median inference latency than the Identity, Quantized, and Early Exit models, respectively.
-In Cloud, the QE models show no significant difference from the Identity, Quantized, and Early Exit models for all subjects (except DUC).}
+\textbf{In Mobile, for two subjects (FCN/DUC), the Quantized Early Exit models show 1.45x, 1.13x, and 1.35x lower average median inference latency than the Identity, Quantized, and Early Exit models, respectively.
+In Edge, for all subjects, the Quantized Early Exit models show 1.75x, 1.17x, and 1.45 lower average median inference latency than the Identity, Quantized, and Early Exit models, respectively.
+In Cloud, the Quantized Early Exit models show no significant difference from the Identity, Quantized, and Early Exit models for all subjects (except DUC).}

-In the Mobile tier, for FCN and DUC, the QE models show 1.29x to 1.62x and 1.16x to 1.54x lower median inference latency than the Identity and Early Exit models, respectively (Figure~\ref{rq2_rq3_rq4_rq5_graph}) along with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_mobile_statistical_results}).
-Conversely, for the ResNet/ResNext subject, the QE models show 1.07x lower/1.05x higher (small effect sizes) and 1.11x (negligible effect size)/1.33x (large effect size) higher median inference latency than the Identity and Early Exit models, respectively.
-Even though the QE models have 4.61x to 5.04x and 3.90 to 3.98x lower size than the Identity and Early Exit models respectively, still they show slower latency for ResNet, ResNext, or both during mobile deployment, which indicates that these two subjects' Quantization Operations are costly in lower Memory/CPU environments, as mentioned in RQ2 findings (Section~\ref{sec:rq2}).
-Moreover, the QE models show 1.09x to 1.28x lower median inference latency than the Quantized models across the four subjects, with small to large effect sizes.
+In the Mobile tier, for FCN and DUC, the Quantized Early Exit models show 1.29x to 1.62x and 1.16x to 1.54x lower median inference latency than the Identity and Early Exit models, respectively (Figure~\ref{rq2_rq3_rq4_rq5_graph}) along with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_mobile_statistical_results}, Figure~\ref{rq4_descriptive_statistics}, Figure~\ref{rq1_descriptive_statistics}, Figure~\ref{rq3_descriptive_statistics}).
+Conversely, for the ResNet/ResNext subject, the Quantized Early Exit models show 1.07x lower/1.05x higher (small effect sizes) and 1.11x (negligible effect size)/1.33x (large effect size) higher median inference latency than the Identity and Early Exit models, respectively.
+Even though the Quantized Early Exit models have 4.61x to 5.04x and 3.90x to 3.98x lower size than the Identity and Early Exit models respectively, still they show slower latency for ResNet, ResNext, or both during Mobile deployment, which indicates that these two subjects' Quantization Operations are costly in lower Memory/CPU environments, as mentioned in RQ2 findings (Section~\ref{sec:rq2}).
+Moreover, the Quantized Early Exit models show 1.09x to 1.28x lower median inference latency than the Quantized models across the four subjects, with small to large effect sizes.
 This is possibly due to the addition of early exiting, which reduces computations during inference in comparison to a Quantized variant without any early exit similar to RQ3 findings (Section~\ref{sec:rq3}).